pearsedarcy/TripSplit/README.md

 ### Welcome Page

 A welcome page was implemented to inform the user as to what the purpose of the web app was for.
-In testing, it was found that the simple introduction was sufficient to inform and prepare the user to be able to intuitivly navigate the application.
+In testing, it was found that the simple introduction was sufficient to inform and prepare the user to be able to intuitively navigate the application.

 ![Welcome-page-desktop](./assets/docs/images/welcome-page-desktop.png)
 ![Welcome-page-mobile](./assets/docs/images/welcome-page-mobile.png)